google/wuffs/doc/spec/nie-related-work.md

 Amongst uncompressed formats, [Farbfeld](https://tools.suckless.org/farbfeld/) is a very similar design.
 The main difference is that NIE is little-endian (the same as the vast majority of CPUs) where Farbfeld is big-endian.
-NIE/NII/NIA also allows animated images, not just still images, and is also configurable with respect to BGRA versus RGBA order, non-premultiplied versus premultiplied alpha, and 8 versus 16 bit channels.
-Configurability is admittedly a trade-off: one person's configuration parameter is another person's unnecessary bloat.
+NIE/NII/NIA also allows animated images, not just still images, and is also configurable: non-premultiplied versus premultiplied alpha and 8- versus 16-bit channels.
+Configurability is admittedly a trade-off.
+One person's configuration parameter is another person's unnecessary bloat.
 We're not saying that Farbfeld is a bad design, just a different design that has chosen different trade-offs.

 [PAM](http://netpbm.sourceforge.net/doc/pam.html) (Portable Arbitrary Map) and its related formats (PBM, PGM, PPM) are also very similar.
 The main difference